pmunoz-defontana/generative-ai-ml-latam-samples/blueprints/sql-bedrock-agent/README.md

 # Amazon Bedrock SQL Agent

 ## Overview
-This project implements a SQL Agent using Amazon Bedrock and AWS Lambda using CDK for Python.
-After deployment you will be able to test your SQL Agent, extend it funcionality and integrate this Agent in other applications by leveraging Amazon Bedrock API.
+This project shows you how to build and deploy a powerful SQL Agent that lets users query databases using natural language instead of writing SQL code.
+The implementation combines enterprise features from Amazon Bedrock (security, monitoring, API management) with LangChain's specialized SQL tools.

 ## What is a SQL Agent?
 A SQL Agent is an Generative AI-powered aplication that enables users to interact with databases using natural language.
 Instead of writing SQL queries directly, users can ask human questions and receive natural respones.
 For example